mmastrac/stylus/docs/src/getting-started/stylus-run.md

 stylus run --dry-run config.yaml
 ```

-## Configuration File

 If you specify a directory instead of a file, **Stylus** will look for `config.yaml` inside that directory.
-This is the most common usage pattern.
+This is the most common way to run it.

 ## Dry Run Mode

-The `--dry-run` option allows you to test your configuration without actually starting the server.
+The `--dry-run` option tests your configuration without starting the server.
 This is useful for validating configuration syntax locally or in a CI/CD pipeline.

 ## Server Endpoints